When Therapy Hasn’t Worked — And You Still Feel Stuck

-You’ve done therapy before.
+You’ve done therapy.

 You’ve talked through your past.